maueroats/teaching/content/ap-cs/karel/ch4e-test.md

 ## Relationships

+Do one of the following:

-4. The `FindRelationship` strategy depends on whether you know Section 4.8 or not:
-     - Know 4.8: move forward one step, if there is a robot there and it is available, marry it.
+4. (Know 4.8) The `FindRelationship` strategy is: move forward one step, if there is a robot there and it is available, change to NoStrategy, otherwise continue looking.

+5. (No 4.8) The `Court` strategy is created by `Strategy s = new Court(Partner x)`.
+The strategy checks to see if the partner is available, and if so it puts a beeper down.
+Write the `Court` strategy.